-- · Seat belt system
+- Seat belt system

 - Airbags

 - Child restraint system

-- · Child seat securing system
+- Child seat securing systems

-The restraint system can reduce the risk of vehicle occupants coming into contact with parts of the vehicle interior in the event of an accident.
+The restraint system can help prevent the vehicle occupants from coming into contact with parts of the vehicle interior in the event of an accident.
 In the event of an accident, the restraint system can also reduce the forces to which the vehicle occupants are subjected.